 When your policy is being reviewed, the insurer will look at:

-So if a number of those people have made claims in the preceding 5 years, you can expect an increase.
+So, if many of those people have made claims in the preceding 5 years, you can expect an increase.

 Essentially, Reviewable policies are a safety net for the insurer.